 My research project

-Evaluating the innovation process of sustainability-oriented innovations in destinations
+Analysis of the co-creation process of sustainability-oriented innovations in tourism destinations

-This study aims to critically understand how institutional innovation can contribute to tourism sustainability in Amsterdam and Barcelona by analysing the innovation process of sustainability-oriented innovations (SOI) at the destination level.
+This study aims to critically understand the innovation process of sustainability-oriented innovations (SOI) in the destinations of Amsterdam and Barcelona.
 The research is grounded on an inclusive concept of innovation (i.e. service, process, marketing, organizational), which is applied to destinations as an institutional field.
-This PhD will apply New Institutional Economics theory to evaluate the factors that influence the development and implementation of SOI’s from the destination’s stakeholder perspective, as well as to understand their behaviour during the innovation process.
-The study will use action research protocols for co-identifying sustainability problems and co-designing experiments of sustainability-oriented innovations with destination stakeholders and exploring mutual learning opportunities in the innovation process.
+This PhD applies New Institutional Economics theory to evaluate the factors that influence the development and implementation of SOI’s from the destination’s stakeholder perspective, as well as their decisions and behaviour for collective actions.
+The study will follow action research to facilitate the understanding of the SOIs innovation process and jointly co-create with the destination stakeholders new potential SOIs.
+The methodological approach aims to understand the SOI process from both a retrospective and in real-time perspectives by implementing participatory methods.
 Ultimately, the results will be shared with other destinations to nurture interconnectedness through sustainable tourism evidence.